Kusari (Japanese mail armour): Kusari examples

-Kusari was commonly used to connect the armour plates on the sangu (three extremity armours), the haidate (thigh armour), suneate (shin armour), and kote (armored sleeves), the armour for these items could also be composed almost entirely of kusari.
+Kusari was commonly used to connect the armour plates on the sangu (three extremity armours), the haidate (thigh armour), suneate (greaves covering the shins), and kote (armored sleeves), the armour for these items could also be composed almost entirely of kusari.
 Kusari was also used to connect the armour plates on many types of tatami armour.
-Kusari could also be used as the main armour for the dou/dō (chest armour), for the kusazuri (tassets) of the dou/dō and on the sode (shoulder armour).
+Kusari could also be used as the main armour for the dō (chest armour), for the kusazuri (tassets) of the dō, and on the sode (shoulder armour).
 Many types of Japanese auxiliary armours used kusari in their construction or as the mail armour defense.
-Kusari katabira (chain armour jackets) were a common armour item as well as kusari zukin (chain armour hoods).
-Shikoro (neck guards) on kabuto (helmets) and hachi gane (forehead protectors) could have kusari as the mail armour defense.
+Kusari katabira or chain jazerants were common as well as kusari zukin (chain hoods).
+Shikoro (neck guards) on kabuto (helmets) and hachigane (forehead protectors) could have kusari as defence.